matuteiglesias/journal/content/Dev/2025-08-16_Enhanced_Logging_and_Debugging_for_RAG_Process.md

 - Resolved disk space issues for model downloads by modifying code and suggesting alternative cache management solutions.
 - Updated the [[JSON]] loader function to improve document parsing with support for multiple content keys.
 - Implemented and fixed the `TokenCapPostprocessor` in LlamaIndex, addressing abstract class errors and Pydantic model issues.
-- Resolved duplicate argument errors in the LlamaIndex API, providing code examples for integration with Chroma.
+- Resolved duplicate argument errors in the LlamaIndex [[API]], providing code examples for integration with Chroma.

 ### Achievements
 - Successfully enhanced logging and debugging capabilities in the RAG process scripts, improving error traceability and execution monitoring.
-- Addressed and fixed critical errors in argument parsing, disk space management, and API usage.
+- Addressed and fixed critical errors in argument parsing, disk space management, and [[API]] usage.

 ### Pending Tasks
 - Further testing and validation of the implemented changes in a production environment are required to ensure stability and performance improvements.